If you suffer from knee or hip osteoarthritis, also called wear-and-tear

 over time.
 Studies show that patients who choose surgery early on tend

 to achieve higher levels of improved function and reduced pain,”

-C. Brian Blackwood, MD, of the BoulderCentre for Orthopedics explained during a free health lecture.
+C. Brian Blackwood, MD, of the BoulderCentre for Orthopedics explained during a free online health lecture.

 “Once conservative treatment options start to become less effective,

 waiting is not worth it, especially when the technology for successful